 If you have any matters for consideration by the town council, please contact the town clerk as detailed above.

-Consideration of planning applications within Charlbury is continuing electronically to enable the town council to submit comments as a consultee to WODC.
+Consideration of planning applications within Charlbury is continuing electronically (with a summary report to each full council meeting) to enable the town council to submit comments as a consultee to WODC.
 If you have any comments that you would like councillors to note, please contact the town clerk as early as possible in the normal way.

 The meeting will be held electronically via Zoom (c).
 Members of the public are welcome to "attend" as observers as normal - contact the Town Clerk for details.
 Normal arrangements apply if you wish to speak at a virtual council meeting (see Attendance, Correspondence and Speaking at Town Council Meetings below).